moonsdust/SheepJumpAI/README.md

 ## Tools Used and More

-Built using p5.js, JavaScript, Daniel Shiffman's Neural Network Library, and Aseprite.
+Built using p5.js, JavaScript, HTML, CSS, Daniel Shiffman's Neural Network Library, and Aseprite.
 Sheep and fence graphics created by me and background and ground graphics were redesigned from Flappy Bird.